 - Advice regarding financial support

-In addition the library is equipped with a range of self-help resources found in the Bibliotherapy section.
+In addition to the above, the library is equipped with a range of self-help resources found in the Bibliotherapy section.